Surgical Tech: Educational Requirements for Being a Surgical Technician

 These certifications have continuing education requirements that surgical technicians must meet.
 The CST credential gives individuals the option of earning 60 credits or retaking the certifying exam over four years.
 The NCCT has similar recertifying standards.

-The BLS reports that the median annual salary for surgical technologists was $41,790 in 2012, and the highest earners took home more than $60,240 annually.
-Salary may vary with experience, size of the hospital or the industry they work in.
+The BLS reports that the median annual salary for surgical technologists was $42,720 in 2013, and the highest earners took home more than $61,300 annually.
+Salary may vary by experience, hospital size or industry.

 Related to Surgical Tech: Educational Requirements for Being a Surgical Technician